 2. A playable system is a legible system

 In order to truly allow for virtuosity, one needs to be able to understand how the system operates.
-How can we design experiences where people can get “under the hood” and see the inner logic?
+How can we design experiences where people can deeply understand how a platform works, especially when some interactions may be algorithmically determined?
 How do we allow for systems to be interrogated?
 These questions become more complicated and essential as the technologies we use — like neural networks — are harder for humans to read.
 There is also an interesting interplay between transparency and legibility.
 We want users to be able to see how things work, but sometimes too much transparency can actually reduce legibility.
 Finding the right balance can make the inner workings of a system clear and accessible for all.

 3. A playable system can evolve in creative ways

 Playable systems should be open enough that they allow space for emergent behavior and can grow in ways that extend the experience beyond its initial design.
 They are ideally extendable, flexible, and with clear pathways to build on top of the foundation.
 One of the reasons for Twitter’s popularity is that it made space (at least in its early years) for a multitude of emergent behaviors.
 Some of the core features of the service today were user-invented hacks, like hash tags, @ replies, and threads.

 I was recently reading Ursula Franklin’s The Real World of Technology, and her framing of “holistic technologies” is akin to this concept of playable systems.
 She describes holistic technologies as ones that “leave the individual worker in control of a particular process of creating or doing something.”
 She contrasts them with “prescriptive technologies”, which are rigid and enforce a particular process.

 I recently collaborated with Caresse Haaser on an animated meditation on the open web.
 One of the reasons I think it’s important to talk about the open web now is because it is a playable system.
 It’s the reason that the web used to be more diverse, idiosyncratic, and delightfully weird.
 You can read it, write it, and make it your own.